-LETTER OF UNDERSTANDING #5 Re: Non-Provincially Funded Childcare Positions Memorandums of Agreement
+MEMORANDUM OF AGREEMENT #25 Non-Provincially Funded Childcare Positions

 The parties acknowledge that the Provincial Government is undertaking a process to make quality child care affordable and accessible to all British Columbians.
 As part of implementing an affordable universal child care program in British Columbia, the Provincial Government has made a commitment to provide fair compensation for child care workers within the Province of BC.